Swizards/QuickBox/README.md

 ###Using a _/home_ primary partition setup?
 Please read this first:
 It is a known issue that will be resolved over the next few days.
 If you are running a server from a provider that only allows the use of __/home__ primary mounted partitions, please refrain from using QuickBox at this time.
 If you use __/__ primary mounted partitions, there are absolutely 0 issues with the install process.
-Again, this will be resolved in the next couple of days (notice revised: March 19, 2016 at 5:00PM (CST))

 ### A Preview of Quick Box